 He believes that good assessments inform good teaching, thereby improving student learning; and that better numeracy skills contribute to the personal, social and economic wellbeing of the individual learner.

-Treasurer: Juan Ospina Leon (Mill Park Secondary College)
+Treasurer: Juan Ospina Leon (South Oakleigh Secondary College)

 Dan Cloney (ACER)

 Dr Dan Cloney is a Research Fellow in the Centre for Education Policy and Practice at the Australian Council for Educational Research (ACER).
 Dan's expertise is in early education, cognitive development, academic achievement, and inequality.
 His most current work focuses on the potential for high-quality early childhood care and education (ECCE) programs to narrow SES-related development gaps.